lonelydomino/animelist/spec.md

 Things to do:
 - [ ] add flash messages
 - [ ] make pages of anime from search?
-- [ ] have characters only be used for current user
-- [ ] Set user id of new characters made(or add character to array of user characters)
 - [ ] set validations as in character class
 - [ ] fix add to list button
 - [ ] fix anime details layout and information